matthewelsom/Project-JekyllStyleguide/index.md

 ---
 title: Getting Started
 layout: doc
-info: Setup and configure this tool to generate and maintain user interface (UI) patterns and documentation in a 'Living Style Guide' for a digital product or system.
+info: Setup and configure this Jekyll-based boilerplate to generate and document product/system user interface (UI) patterns in a 'Living Style Guide'.
 nav: true
 ---

+🗂

+👋

-Organise design styles, create code standards, and maintain a consistent user interface design across your digital product with this boilerplate living styleguide.
-Made with the power of Jekyll.
+Organise design styles, create code standards, and maintain a consistent user interface design across your digital product with this boilerplate living style guide.

-listed based on the folder in which the are added.
-To add a pattern add the corrresonding file to the folder.

-Remember to add a corresponding file into the _docs folder - or this will break.

 # Installation

-To use this style guide in your project, you’ll need to download and install [Jekyll](http://jekyllrb.com/) (version 3.1 or higher).

-Download all the files from [Github](https://github.com/matthewelsom/Living_Styleguide).
+To start you’ll need to download and install [Jekyll](http://jekyllrb.com/) (3.1 or higher) and the boilerplate source code from [Github](https://github.com/matthewelsom/Living_Styleguide). // NEED TO UPDATE WITH CLEAN VERSION

-Serve the files locally using `jekyll s`.
+To serve the files locally run the following code in terminal:

+{% highlight terminal %}
+$ cd /path/to/local/folder/
+jekyll serve
+{% endhighlight%}

-If you want to publish your style guide to [Github Pages](https://pages.github.com/) you will need to remove/replace the `CNAME` file.
+Once your style guide is complete you can publish it directly to [Github Pages](https://pages.github.com/).

+---

+><i class="icon red" data-icon="info"></i>This site contains UI patterns and documentation that demonstrate how a generated Style Guide could look.
+You can find the source code for this example [here](https://github.com/matthewelsom/Living_Styleguide)

 # Configuration